marteinn/wagtail-color-panel/README.md

 - NativeColorPanel that can be used in your edit handler
 - NativeColorBlock for usage in a StreamField
 - Based on the native HTML5 color picker
-- A custom db field for easier conversion from hexadecimal colors to other formats (such as RGB)
+- A custom db field for improved validation

 ## Examples